 Single parents are stressed, but kids still need attention and affection.
 Find ways to talk to your boy in the car, or while you're making dinner.
 When you can't be there because you're at work, make sure he has a situation where he's monitored, and is around the right kind of role models.
 3. Consider group activities.

 Well-organized sports are great for boys, and give moms a little break.
 Church groups, science clubs, and other monitored activities keep him busy, and around suitable friends.
 Tina Tessina, Ph.D., has been a licensed California psychotherapist for more than 30 years.
-She's authored more than 11 books, including "Money, Sex and Kids."
-She can be reached at email@example.com.
+She has authored more than 11 books, including "Money, Sex and Kids"; “The Commuter Marriage: Keeping your Relationship Close While you’re Far Apart”; "How to Be a Couple and Still Be Free"; "The Unofficial Guide to Dating Again"; and, “It Ends with You: Grow Up and Grow Out of Dysfunction.”
+Tina can be reached at email@example.com.